 I got to my accommodation, Villa Chandra to find it was an absolute delight for my £8 a night.
 It’s rated 6/10 on Booking.com, and as I was welcomed by the sight of a pool and my own Balinese style bedroom for my pennies I wondered what exactly those moaning reviewers were expecting in life.
 They’d certainly never be happy.

-I spent my first day chilling in the Villa Chandra pool, wandering the home and clothes shops (some ber-utiful things here), trekking down to the Echo beach (awoke on my sunbed dribbling) and scoffing a pulled pork butty at the Texas Smokehouse where they smoke the pork in huge tunnels in front of you.
+I spent my first day of my 3 days in Seminyak chilling in the Villa Chandra pool, wandering the home and clothes shops (some ber-utiful things here), trekking down to the Echo beach (awoke on my sunbed dribbling) and scoffing a pulled pork butty at the Texas Smokehouse where they smoke the pork in huge tunnels in front of you.

 I’d been confused by the exchange rate all day and it wasn’t till I sat down with a spa menu after getting stuck into the pork that I realised that an hour-long Balinese massage was just £3.
 A few minutes later and I was sprawled on the table at Bali Spa.
 I started off confident asking the petite masseuse for a strong massage, three strokes in and I felt like her fingers were running up my bare spinal cord she was that tough, I downgraded to medium, vowing my next time would be a soft.